algomo/knowledge-base/docs/docs/api-access/Using Our Apis.md

 - **botId**: The identifier for the chatbot.
 - **conversationId (optional)**: A user-defined identifier for threading conversations.
 - **messageText**: The message that you wish to generate a response for.

+### The Importance of Providing a `conversationId`:

+Including a `conversationId` empowers the AI to contextualize conversations by referencing prior exchanges within the same conversational thread.
+To illustrate, suppose an initial message to the AI indicates the user is in London.
+A subsequent query about local time would then be contextualized by the bot, leveraging the `conversationId` to ascertain the user's location and provide a more accurate response.

 ### Example Request Payload